 NGINX Instance Manager supports every directive and every configuration that NGINX Open Source and Plus can run.
 If NGINX can run it, we can handle it.
 Due to the complexity and number of options, we use subsets of configurations and options to test.
-If you find a configuration or directive that isn’t properly working with the agent, contact support and let us know and we will prioritize it and/or list it here with great embarrassment.
+If you find a configuration or directive that isn’t working correctly with the agent, contact NGINX Support to let us know.

 Number of known configuration exceptions: 0

 - this list item was intentionally left blank